TheCarsonWest/nerd-emoji/templates/apush person.md

-Create an AP [[United States]] History rundown on {name}.
+Create an AP [[United States]] History rundown on <% tp.file.title %>.
 Include events they were associated with, important legislation they signed, groups they were a part of, and their impact on the country